-Almost 9 years ago, when the Godfather and I were first married and living on our own, I decided to try and make the Godfather a Cuban meal to help with the homesickness we both felt leaving the familiar comfort of South Florida behind for the first time in either of our lives.
-One problem though, I had no clue how to make black beans and it would have been entirely unacceptable to just heat up a can of beans and call it good.
+Almost 9 years ago, when the Godfather and I were first married and living on our own, I decided to try and make the Godfather a Cuban meal to help with the homesickness.
+We’d just left the familiar comfort of South Florida behind for the first time in either of our lives!
+One problem though, I had no clue how to make black beans!
+And it would have been entirely unacceptable to just heat up a can of beans and call it good.

 Traditionally, black beans are either served on top of white rice as a substantial side dish, or as a soup.
-If you’d like to serve it as a soup you may feel the need to add a little more broth or water, but I never felt I had to because we like the soup on the thicker side.
-Just be sure to let the beans cook long enough that some split open and add a nice creaminess to to broth.
+If you’d like to serve it as a soup you may feel the need to add a little more broth or water.
+I never felt I had to because we like the soup on the thicker side.
+Just be sure to let the beans cook long enough that some split open and add a nice creaminess.

-I hope you enjoy this recipe from our family to yours! <3
+I hope you enjoy this Cuban black beans recipe from our family to yours! <3

 - 1 medium green bell pepper, seeded and diced